highest mountain peak in india

 Habitat Loss

-• Building Roads and Hotels: Constructing roads and hotels for tourists can break up the land where animals live and change their migration paths.
-This can hurt biodiversity and cause conflicts between people and wildlife.
+• Building Roads and Hotels: Constructing roads and hotels for tourists can disturb the land where animals live and change their migration paths.
+This can harm biodiversity and cause conflicts between people and wildlife.

 2. Tourism Impact